gskril/local-evm-accounting/README.md

-> [!NOTE]
-> This is a work in progress and not currently operational.

 # Local-First EVM Portfolio Tracker

 A simple portfolio tracker for EVM accounts that gets data exclusively from user-provided RPC endpoints.
 The program explicity doesn't care about transaction history to reduce complexity and maximize privacy.